-Tell me about your brothers who have appeared in your
+Tell me about your brothers who have appeared in your drawings.

-previous spread (right) Wall of Ambassadors Charcoal, pastel and pencil on paper 30" x 40" 2017

-She Wasn't Warned Mixed media on paper 29.5" x 42.5"

-I have two younger brothers, and they are often featured as characters in my drawings.
+previous spread (left) Looking at the Sunrise and Calling it Dusk 40" x 30" 2016 previous spread (right) Wall of Ambassadors Charcoal, pastel and pencil on paper 30" x 40" 2017 below She Wasn't Warned Mixed media on paper 29.5" x 42.5" 2014 I have two vounger brothers, and they are often featured as characters in my drawings.
 This is partly due to proximity: when I first started showing and needed subjects to draw, they were there, so I drew them-the same way I would use my image in my works.
 From the drawings I made where they were featured, it was often to explore an aesthetic or conceptual idea and not so much an investigation into who they are as people.
 That's private.
 The only work which came close to that investigation was a series I did in 2013-2014, Like the Sea.
 The show was an expression of my appreciation for them in my life, yet it was also an exploration of the value they hold in their existence as black men in our country.
 The series was the very embodiment of that phrase, "the personal is the political."
 I wanted to create a body of work which could reach out to them and so many others like them, to let them know that they are enough and they are beautiful.
 It was a very literal series and it was important for me, personally, to do that work at that time.
 It was a capsule.